 4. Between Countries: Lake Geneva

 Among the mighty Alps, Lake Geneva lies on the border of Switzerland and France.
-Tourist cities of Geneva, Lausanne and Montreux lie on the Swiss side of the lake.
-In the north, Lake Geneva is also surrounded by the Jura mountains that give tourists a lot of hiking, skiing, and trekking options.
+Tourist cities of Geneva, Lausanne, and Montreux lie on the Swiss side of the lake.
+In the north, Lake Geneva is also surrounded by the Jura mountains which give tourists a lot of hiking, skiing, and trekking options.
 You can take regular boats to enjoy the lake but travelling on a cruise is recommended.

 5. Take The Ride To The Elevation Of 2033 Metres: St Moritz